Now available: Letter from Italy, 1944: A New American Oratorio

 About the Letter from Italy Web Site

-This is the place to learn more about Letter from Italy, 1944, as the production continues to unfold.
+This is the place to learn more about Letter from Italy, 1944.
 Here is a sampling of what you will find here:

 - Read more about the production on this site.

-- The Honor Roll has opened.
-Your loved ones who have served in the U.S. military can be named in the program and on this Web site.
+- The Honor Roll is maintained here.
+Loved ones who served in the U.S. military were nominated by family and friends.
+Their names appeared in a special book accompanying the premiere program, and continue to appear on this Web site.